CIM Impact Report

 Highlight: CIM Social Housing Fund 2

-Over the past year, CIM has been focused on investments that scale Australian social and affordable housing through the Housing Australia Future Fund (HAFF).
-We reached final close on the Conscious Investment Management Social Housing Fund 2 in June 2025, with $181M of commitments to the fund and co-investment vehicles.
-CIM is looking to use these commitments to finance ~15-20 projects through the HAFF program or State equivalents, across six states and territories.
-If all projects are completed with CIM financing, it would represent over 1,500 new social and affordable dwellings, expected to provide housing to ~2,000 residents.1
+Over the past two years, CIM has been focused on investments that scale Australian social and affordable housing through the Housing Australia Future Fund (HAFF).
+After reaching final close on the Conscious Investment Management Social Housing Fund 2 in June 2025, with $181M of commitments to the fund and its co-investment vehicles, CIM has been deploying this capital over the past year.
+As at the date of this report, CIM has announced five HAFF transactions alongside three different Tier One CHPs across three states, representing 325 social and affordable dwellings and the deployment of $40M of CIM capital

 Consistent with CIM’s model, these investments are structured with long-term (25-year) payments from Housing Australia, but importantly, put trusted Community Housing Providers (CHPs) front and centre.